Malistan District: History

-During the period of Dost Mohammad Khan in the 1830s the area operated as part of the semi-autonomous area of Hazarajat.
-In 1949 the area was separated from Jaghori District.
+During the period of Dost Mohammad Khan in the 1830s, the area operated as part of the semi-autonomous area of Hazarajat.
+In 1949, the area was separated from Jaghori District.
 During the Soviet occupation, Maoist resistance groups were particularly active.
 After Harakat lost in Qarabagh of Ghazni in 1985 to Nasr, the political organizations united to force out Hizb-e Islami from the districts of Jaghori and Malistan.
 However, there were only sporadic clashes here and the central government lacked interest in Malistan.
-Around 1997, as the Taliban began to take control of Hazarajat the area was put under food blockade, leaving approximately 1 million Hazaras on the bring of starvation, including those in Malistan.
+Around 1997, as the Taliban began to take control of Hazarajat, the area was put under food blockade, leaving approximately 1 million Hazaras on the brink of starvation, including those in Malistan.

-In 2002, plans were drawn up to split Malistan into four separate districts, in order to ease access to the judation, government office, huge population, and distance area from Miradina, these plans are not believed to have been carried through.
-From 2002 to 2008 approximately 3,801 refugees repatriated through the UNHCR system, although only 35 were listed as returning in 2008 and the fact majority occurring in 2002–04.
+In 2002, plans were drawn up to split Malistan into four separate districts, in order to ease access to judicial services and government offices.
+Due to its huge population and the distance from Miradina, these plans are not believed to have been carried through.
+From 2002 to 2008 approximately 3,801 refugees were repatriated through the UNHCR system, although only 35 were listed as returning in 2008 and the vast majority occurred in 2002–04.